BrockDSL/Change_Detection_Analysis_Remote_Sensing/README.md

 Close the previous Change Detection Statistics results

-click on the left view> go to file > add the St. Catharines boundary shapefile
+Click on the left view> go to file > add the St. Catharines boundary shapefile

-click of the right view and repeat the same process
+Click of the right view and repeat the same process

 Data manager dialogue box pops-up> select Municipal Structure and click load

-close the Data manager dialogue box (x)
+Close the Data manager dialogue box (x)

 ### Conclusion